microsoft/TemplateStudio/docs/WinUI/projectTypes/menubar.md

 ## Use different ways to show pages

-The Menu bar project contains services that provides methods to show pages in five different ways.
+The Menu bar project contains services that provides methods to show pages in three different ways.

 ### 1. Update view